– A –

 Title IV

-Formula funding for student support and enrichment that increases schools’ capacity to more fully utilize educational technology to advance students’ academic achievement and digital literacy
+Formula funding for student support and enrichment that increases schools’ capacity to more fully utilize educational technology to advance students’ academic achievement and digital literacy.

 Title V